 8. Ownership

 Ownership means treating your tasks as if they are your personal responsibility, not just items on a checklist.
 Employers want employees who don’t say “That’s not my job” but instead step up to ensure things get done.
 Imagine a customer service rep who notices a recurring problem in the system.
 Instead of ignoring it, they raise it with the tech team.
-That’s ownership-caring about results, not just duties.
+That’s ownership, caring about results, not just duties.

 9. Discretion

 Trust is one of the most valuable workplace currencies.
-Employers majorly look for those people who know how to handle sensitive information responsibly.
+Employers mainly look for those people who know how to handle sensitive information responsibly.
 This could mean keeping client data private or not spreading internal gossip.
 Discretion creates confidence both with the team and with clients.
 Companies rarely put “must avoid gossip” in job postings, but every manager values employees they can trust with important information.

 10. Resilience